Bajron/ColorCodingDesigner/README.md

 Drag a label out of the color area to delete it.

-Drag'n'drop input file on the colors area to load it.
+Drag'n'drop input CSV file on the colors area to load it.

 Files
 ---